dnote/dnote/README.md

 # Dnote CLI

-A command line interface for spontaneously capturing the things you learn while coding.
+A command line interface for a simple, encrypted notebook that respects your privacy.

 ![Dnote](assets/dnote.gif)